Complexes of stable $\infty$-categories: Spherical complexes and perverse schobers

 As in the $1$-dimensional case, we ask the pairs of linear maps $(f_i,g_i)$ to become pairs of adjoint functors upon categorification.
 Remarkably, the commutativity conditions $g_if_j=f_jg_i$ then correspond to the Beck--Chevalley conditions already introduced and studied in \S \ref{subsec:beck-chevalley} (where the motivation for introducing them came from their effect on totalization).
 Inspired by Theorem \ref{thm:perverse-cube}, we thus introduce the following:

 \begin{defi} A Beck-Chevalley categorical $n$-cube $\A_\ast:\I^n \to \Stk$ is called {\em spherical} if every rectilinear edge is a spherical functor. \end{defi}

-A natural categorification of a perverse sheaf on $\mathbb{C}^n$ with the above stratification might thus be a spherical categorical $n$-cube.
+A natural categorification of a perverse sheaf on $\mathbb{C}^n$ with the above stratification is thus given by a spherical categorical $n$-cube.
 We conclude this section, by showing that totalization takes spherical categorical cubes to spherical categorical complexes.

 \begin{prop} ~ \begin{enumerate}[(1)] \item Consider a Beck-Chevalley chain map $F:\A_\bullet\rightarrow \B_{\bullet}$ between spherical categorical complexes, satisfying that $F_i:\A_i\rightarrow \B_i$ is a spherical functor for all $i\in \mathbb{Z}$.
 Then $\Fib(F)$ is a spherical complex. \item Consider a spherical categorical $n$-cube $\A_\ast$.
 Then the product totalization $\on{tot}^{\times}(\A_\ast)$ and the coproduct totalization $\on{tot}^{\amalg}(\A_\ast)$ are equivalent and spherical categorical complexes. \end{enumerate} \end{prop}